Skip to content

 Helmets, Jackets, Pants, Gloves, and Boots (what actually matters)

-If you’re brand new to riding, gear can feel overwhelming—too many options, too many opinions, and a lot of “buy this brand” noise.
-This guide is simple: how to choose gear that protects you, fits you, and you’ll actually wear.
+If you're brand new to riding, gear can feel overwhelming — too many options, too many opinions, and a lot of "buy this brand" noise.
+This guide is simple: how to choose gear that protects you, fits you, and you'll actually wear.

 I've watched enough crashes and close calls to tell you one truth up front:

-So we’re going to focus on protection and comfort so you don’t end up skipping it “just for a quick ride.”
+The best gear is the gear you wear every ride.
+So we're going to focus on protection and comfort so you don't end up skipping it "just for a quick ride."

 Minimum Gear (Non-Negotiables)